 I love a good Boyfriend jacket / blazer.
 Back in the 80s, I lived in and loved blazers.
-I remember a particularly awesome one, a white crushed satin-y fabric that I bought at a popular teen clothing store, and wore over my paperbag waist acid wash tapered denim jeans and pastel tee shirts a la Miami Vice.
-Oh yeah!
-You know the look!
+I remember a particularly awesome one, a white crushed satin-y fabric that I bought at a popular teen clothing store, and wore over my paperbag waist acid wash tapered denim jeans and pastel tee shirts.

-The Christine Jonson Patterns Boyfriend jacket is a favorite of mine now that the Boyfriend jacket has come back in fashion (same, too, with those paperbag acid wash jeans too!)
+The Christine Jonson Patterns Boyfriend jacket is a favorite of mine now that the Boyfriend jacket has come back in fashion (same, too, with those paperbag acid wash jeans too, I guess!)
 I have made this four times, twice in a knit and twice in a woven fabric.
 The beauty is it works in both knit and woven fabrics.

 I chose a vintage glen plaid that I got from a local sewing store, Seams Fabric in downtown East Lansing, from their vintage and reclaimed fabrics room.
 It’s a poly-rayon-wool blend (it does want to wrinkle, and has a smooth feel, so I suspect more rayon or wool than poly) I added a lined pocket to the front, matching the plaid to the jacket.

 The Boyfriend is a straightforward sew.
 The only even slightly tricky part is the shawl collar – the back neckline and the facing come together in a squared off U when you sew them, and there are clear instructions on this.
 I mark well, clip where I’m supposed to and flatten out the U as I sew it directionally as specified in the instructions.
 The other key sewing tip is to use directional sewing for major parts of the jacket – for instance, I sew down the facing from CB to hem and CB to the other hem – I don’t start at one hem and sew all the way round to the other one.